 This is not my room.

 Where is this place?
-It looks like I’ve been in bed.
+It looks like I’ve been in bed for while.

 The pajamas on my body feel light and smooth.
-Somehow, they’re silky.
+For some reason, they feel silky.
 Isn’t this real silk?
 Are you serious?!
 I’ll be in trouble if I tear it.
-It’ll be bad if the clothes gets dirty.
+It’ll be bad if the clothes get dirty.
 What should I do if it’s too expensive for me to compensate?

 There are slippers prepared.
 These are also meant for a small child.
-Though not for adults, they fit my feet well.
+And they fit my feet well.

 I have a terrible premonition, acute and staggering.
 There’s a full-length mirror on the wall by the closet.
 Swallowing, I spring up and head for the mirror.
 A piece of cloth drapes over the surface.
 I stand before it.

 While holding down my heart, which is about to leap out of my chest, I grasp the edge of the cloth, dragging it down.

 He has slightly wavy and silver hair.
 His eyes are ice blue, skin the palest shade of white with freckles scattered freely.
 His cheeks are rounded like a kid’s and his limbs are thin.
 His silvery lashes are long for a boy’s.

 The ends of his eyebrows and the corners of his eyes give off a slightly brazen aura, quirking upward.